 Lilienfeld left clear instructions to Bell lab’s on transistor design and construction, it had nothing to do with quantum physics.

-Above is another loose contact device, the Robert Adams Crystal Amplifier of 1933, a transistor based upon the cat-whisker principle all-but identical to the the Bell lab’s original point contact device.
+Above is another loose contact device, the Robert Adams Crystal Amplifier of 1933, a point contact transistor based upon the cat-whisker principle all-but identical to the the Bell lab’s original point contact device.
 Adams said he did not patent the device because the idea was widely known at the time.
 Adams was the founder of the New Zealand section of the Institute of Electrical and Electronic Engineers IEEE.
-In spite of this Wiki has removed his page and linked his name to the Wiki page ‘Perpetual motion’ due to his high efficiency Adams Motor that has been built and witnessed working by scores of people including the author.
-See page on ‘Free energy: Wiki lies’ that is opposed to perpetual motion which is impossible…
+In spite of this Wiki has removed his page and linked his name to the Wiki page ‘Perpetual motion’ due to his high efficiency Adams Motor that has been built and witnessed working by scores of people.
+This includes the author who is opposed to perpetual motion which is impossible….
+See page on ‘Free energy: Wiki lies’

-Nikola Tesla recorded visible haloes and physical sensations of radiation on his skin from the coil marked ‘Secondary Winding’.
+Nikola Tesla recorded visible halos and physical sensations of radiation on his skin from the coil marked ‘Secondary Winding’.
 The coil was energised with only one connection as shown above.
-Anothere loosely coupled device that illustrates missing knowledge in mainstream theory.
+Another loosely coupled device that illustrates missing knowledge in mainstream theory.

 Dr. Deborah Chung’s Negative Resistor